robert-solomon12/R.Pi-Quad_X/README.md

 <img src="IMG/piQuadcopter.jpeg" width="700">

 PiQuadcopter based Project, running on the Raspberry Pi.
-Note: that I've used the Raspberry Pi 3 but it was originally tested on a Raspberry Pi 2 according to Richard Wendel.
+Note that I've used the Raspberry Pi 3 but it was originally tested on a Raspberry Pi 2 according to Richard Wendel.

 ## Overview of all the tech